 Differentiated volume-based quota is more useful in organizations with a wide range of products.
 A discrete number of quotas are set across different versions of the product.
-Depending on the value of the product/service the goal to sell a number of units vary.
+Depending on the value of the product/service, the goal to sell a number of units varies.
 The goal to sell higher-value products/services will be more / less compared to the low-value product depending on the profit margin earned behind every product.
 Organizations usually use this quota when they have a foothold because of an existing product and want to launch a new product in the same market.
 Another reason can be an organization seeing varying traction across the product portfolio.

 Account opportunity-driven Quotas:

 Account opportunity-driven quotas consider variations in the market as well as account characteristics.
 They consider the market share across the territory in terms of growth, potential upside in every account, pipeline opportunities and predict future growth opportunities.
-It is a very granular approach and well suited when you have reliable account-level pipeline data such as revenue retention, penetration, acquisition.
+It is a very granular approach and well suited when you have reliable account-level pipeline data such as revenue retention, penetration, and acquisition.

 In this article, you learned about the various types of sales quotas.
 Before setting your quotas, you need to determine which performance measures make sense to your business.
 The next step is to select a quota that can be achievable by 80% of your salesforce.
-It is critical that your sales rep feel their quota is achievable otherwise you risk demotivating your team.
+It is critical that your sales rep feel their quota is achievable otherwise, you risk demotivating your team.